Prostate Cancer Treatment in Dallas, TX

 Prostate cancer is the most common non-skin cancer in America, affecting one in seven men.
 Approximately 200,000 men are diagnosed with prostate cancer each year, and more than 27,000 will die from the disease.
 One new case occurs every 2.4 minutes and a man dies from prostate cancer every 19.1 minutes.
 It is estimated that nearly three million men in the U.S. are currently living with prostate cancer.

-What are the Symptoms of Prostate Cancer?
+What Are the Symptoms of Prostate Cancer?

 At its earliest stages, most men will not experience any symptoms.
-However, some men will experience symptoms such as frequent, hesitant, or burning urination, blood in the semen, erectile dysfunction, bone pain or pain or stiffness in the lower back, hips or upper thighs.
+However, some men will experience symptoms such as frequent, hesitant, or burning urination, blood in the semen, erectile dysfunction, bone pain or pain or stiffness in the lower back, hips, or upper thighs.

-Because these symptoms can also indicate the presence of other diseases or disorders, a thorough medical work-up may be needed to determine the underlying cause of the symptoms.
+Because these symptoms can also indicate the presence of other diseases or disorders, a thorough medical workup may be needed to determine the underlying cause of the symptoms.

-How is Prostate Cancer Diagnosed?
+How Is Prostate Cancer Diagnosed?

-Typically, prostate cancer is diagnosed with a combination of a PSA blood test and digital rectal exam (DRE).
-At Texas Urology Specialists we are now using much more sophisticated studies such as Free and Total PSA, 4K score and Prostate Health Index (PHI).
+Typically, prostate cancer is diagnosed with a combination of a PSA blood test and a digital rectal exam (DRE).
+At Texas Urology Specialists we are now using much more sophisticated studies such as Free and Total PSA, 4K score, and Prostate Health Index (PHI).
 Sometimes a prostate biopsy is indicated if there is an abnormal PSA or prostate exam.

-How do you treat Prostate Cancer?
+How Do You Treat Prostate Cancer?

 Prostate cancer that is detected early, while it is still confined to the prostate gland, has a better chance of successful treatment.
-There are a variety of treatment options available, including surgery, radiation therapy, cryotherapy, proton therapy, hormone therapy and chemotherapy.
+There are a variety of treatment options available, including surgery, radiation therapy, cryotherapy, proton therapy, hormone therapy, and chemotherapy.
 Many times if a prostate cancer is considered low risk, it can be watched with active surveillance protocol.

 Once a diagnosis of prostate cancer is made, a detailed discussion of the findings and options is done with the patient and family.
 At Texas Urology Specialists, we provide many options for treatment.
 Many times no treatment is needed if it is low risk.
-For higher risk cancers we offer IMRT (Intensity Modulated Radiation Therapy) at one of our many locations or even Proton Therapy which is available at the Texas Center for Proton Therapy.
+For higher-risk cancers, we offer IMRT (Intensity Modulated Radiation Therapy) at one of our many locations or even Proton Therapy which is available at the Texas Center for Proton Therapy.

 Sometimes more aggressive treatments like Cryotherapy or Robotic Prostatectomy may be indicated.
-Dr. Ashley Ross provides these treatments and has the most advanced DaVinci® robotic systems available to him at several convenient locations.
+Dr. Wierschem provides these treatments and has the most advanced da Vinci® robotic systems available to him at several convenient locations.